 That said, there are also some alternatives to opening a certificate of deposit that are worth considering carefully.

-Alternatives to the Certificate of Deposit
+Alternatives to Opening a Certificate of Deposit

 Although CDs are a great way to earn interest, they’re far from the only high-interest account option out there.
 Here are a few options to mull over.